 Day Trips from the Soo

 Enjoy the following Day Trip Ideas from Sault Ste Marie Michigan!
-Each one can be completed in one day, bringing you back to enjoy your vacation evening in The Soo!
+Each one can be completed during the day, so you can enjoy your vacation evening in The Soo!
+Keep reading, and request a free copy of our visitors guide to plan your Sault Ste.
+Marie getaway.

 Your travels today will take you to a number of great attractions that reveal secrets of the unique history and flavor of our city.